 Donald Trump was asked tough and fair questions, but the same cannot be said for Hillary Clinton.
+Instead, we saw a theme that is recurring in this election: the media, and, in this case, moderator Lester Holt, protecting the Democratic nominee.

 What millennials saw Monday was not an even playing field.
 They saw the same game that had been played in the Democratic primaries.
 Like Trump, Democratic primary candidate Bernie Sanders was challenged by moderators, while Clinton’s toughest challenges came from Sanders himself.